OakCityLabs/Endpoint/README.md

 ### EndpointController

 The Endpoint package contains an EndpointController class that handles the loading of data from the Endpoints.
 An app usually only needs one EndpointController instance.
-This controller can be used over and over to load data for various Endpoints, so the controller is a long lived object.
+You can reuse this controller over and over to load data for various Endpoints, so the controller is a long lived object.
 Endpoints, on the other hand, are typically created, loaded and then released.

 The EndpointController is built on URLSession and has two main functions, sending data to the server and receiving data from the server.
 The controller uses an Endpoint to create a URLRequest and makes the network request to the server.
-When the data is returned, the controller parses the data with the Endpoint's `parse` method or handles any error that occured in the exchange.
+When the data arrives from the server, the controller parses the data with the Endpoint's `parse` method or handles any error that occurred in the exchange.

-Unless explicitly flagged otherwise with the `synchronous` paramter, the controller's `load()` method is asynchronous.
-The `load()` call itself will return once the network request has been queued.
-The completion block will be called on the main thread once the request completes.
-The completion block is called with a `Result` object that has an associated `Payload` object if successful or an `Error` if there's a failure.
+Unless explicitly flagged otherwise with the `synchronous` parameter, the controller's `load()` method is asynchronous.
+The `load()` call will return immediately once the network request starts.
+When the request finishes, the main thread executes the completion block, calling it with a `Result` object that has an associated `Payload` object if successful or an `Error` if there's a failure.

 ```swift
  endpointController.load(endpoint) { (result) in